azurekca/eagle-creek-edibles/src/recipes/chocolate-cake.md

 Pour the wet ingredients into the dry ingredients and whisk until thoroughly combined.

 Pour the batter into the greased pan.
-Bake for 23 minutes or until a toothpick inserted in the middle comes out clean.
+Bake for 18-20 minutes or until a toothpick inserted in the middle comes out clean.

 Let it cool on the kitchen counter for 10 minutes.
 Gently run a knife over the edges and transfer the cake onto a cake plate.
 Let it cool to room temperature.

-When ready to serve, spread the maple whipped cream over the top and decorate it with fruit and mint.
-Slice and serve.
+Serve with maple whipped cream or your favourite chocolate icing.